Shakhoyat/Shakhoyat/README.md

 </div>

-Data science professional with expertise in machine learning, statistical analysis, and IoT systems.
-Currently completing Computer Science Engineering at KUET with strong foundations in competitive programming and full-stack development.
+Computer Science Engineering student at KUET specializing in data science, machine learning, and IoT systems.
+Active in competitive programming and Kaggle competitions with a focus on building intelligent solutions.

 ## 🛠️ Technical Skills